Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

   details, extracted to a separate collection for enhanced performance.

+## Reservation Itinerary
+The Reservation Itinerary entity encapsulates historical snapshots of a reservation's itinerary details.
+This collection serves as a log for updates to the reservation's state and specifics.

+### Decisions
+- To alleviate the potential strain of itinerary updates, the core itinerary data is stored in this separate data collection.
+Operations on this collection include reading and writing, but not updates.
+- Certain fields are denormalized and duplicated for performance, such as Tracking Info.
+- Some fields are dynamic to allow for flexibility in data schema and to streamline data handling.

+### Fields
+- Primary Key:
+- Reservation ID: Identifies the reservation related to this itinerary record.
+- Timestamp: Marks the moment when the update in details was recorded by the tracking system.
+This information is used for tracking and analytical purposes.

+### Tracking Data
+- Tracking Info: Personal details used to retrieve reservation details from reservation tracking systems.
+- Start Date: Timestamp of the reservation's start date.
+Extracted to a separate field for performance.
+- End Date: Timestamp of the reservation's end date.
+Also extracted to a separate field for performance.
+- Update Type: An enumeration specifying different types of updates, such as creation, rescheduling, or cancellation.
+This categorization is utilized for analytical purposes.
+- Details: This field contains free-format data about the reservation.
+Its dynamic nature allows for flexibility and simplifies data interpretation.

 ## Trip

 The Trip entity represents a collection of reservations, providing a convenient